Elections Act 2022

 Applications for an absent vote will require voter identification and you will be able to apply online as well as on paper.

-Under the incoming new rules, a proxy will be limited to voting on behalf of 2 people, regardless of their relationship.
-A proxy voter will also be able to act as a proxy for up to 4 people who are registered as UK voters who live overseas.
+Under the incoming new legislation, it is proposed that a proxy will be limited to voting on behalf of a maximum of 2 electors, regardless of their relationship to each other.
+In addition, the same proxy will be able to act as a proxy voter for a maximum of 2 registered overseas electors.
 This rule is expected to be in place after May 2023.

 Currently, British citizens living outside of the UK may register as an overseas elector and vote at UK parliamentary elections for a maximum of 15 years from the date last registered in the UK.
 The registration period currently last one year and must be renewed annually.